-The judge will often ask questions to the vocational expert in a “hypothetical” format.
-Meaning they’ll ask, “Hypothetically, someone with XYZ condition with X number of years working as X, what type of work could they perform?”
+The judge will often ask questions to the vocational expert in a hypothetical format.
+For example, they’ll ask, “Hypothetically, what type of work could someone with [your condition] and [the number of years you worked] years working as [your profession] perform?”

 The vocational expert will classify your work history over the last 15 years to determine what jobs you’ve held at a substantial level and stayed in long enough to learn how to perform the work in that role.
 They do this to determine the skill level you would be in similar positions today.

 The experts will only share their opinions.
 They will not say, “This person’s physical limitations aren’t severe enough to prevent them from working as a grocery clerk.”
 Still, they may say, “It is my opinion that, hypothetically, a person with these limitations could stand for four hours per day, allowing them to have a part-time job, like a grocery clerk.”

 Here are some common SSDI hearing questions posed to the vocational or medical experts: